lwsjs/local-web-server/README.md

 <strong>Synopsis</strong>

-  $ ws [&lt;server options&gt;]
+  $ ws [--verbose] [<server options>] [<middleware options>]
   $ ws --config
   $ ws --help

 <strong>Server</strong>

   -p, --port number   Web server port.
-  -d, --directory path           Root directory, defaults to the current directory.
-  -f, --log-format string        If a format is supplied an access log is written to stdout.
-If
-                                 not, a dynamic statistics view is displayed.
-Use a preset ('none', 'dev','combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
+  --key file          SSL key.
+Supply along with --cert to launch a https server.
+  --cert file         SSL cert.
+Supply along with --key to launch a https server.
+  --https             Enable HTTPS using a built-in key and cert, registered to the domain
+                      127.0.0.1.

+<strong>Middleware</strong>

   -r, --rewrite expression ...
 A list of URL rewrite rules.
-For each rule, separate the 'from'
+For each rule, separate the 'from' and 'to'
-                                 and 'to' routes with '->'.
+                                 routes with '->'.
 Whitespace surrounded the routes is ignored.
 E.g. '/from -> /to'.
-  -s, --spa file                 Path to a Single Page App, e.g. app.html.
-  -c, --compress                 Serve gzip-compressed resources, where applicable.
   -b, --forbid path ...
 A list of forbidden routes.
   -n, --no-cache                 Disable etag-based caching -forces loading from disk each request.
-  --key file                     SSL key.
-Supply along with --cert to launch a https server.
-  --cert file                    SSL cert.
-Supply along with --key to launch a https server.
-  --https                        Enable HTTPS using a built-in key and cert, registered to the
-                                 domain 127.0.0.1.
-  --verbose                      Verbose output, useful for debugging.
+  -c, --compress                 Serve gzip-compressed resources, where applicable.
+  -f, --log-format string        If a format is supplied an access log is written to stdout.
+If not, a dynamic
+                                 statistics view is displayed.
+Use a preset ('none', 'dev','combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').
+  -s, --spa file                 Path to a Single Page App, e.g. app.html.
+  -d, --directory path           Root directory, defaults to the current directory.

 <strong>Misc</strong>